 Q: What type of anesthesia is used for ethnic rhinoplasty?

-A: Revision rhinoplasty is usually performed with either general anesthesia or a twilight sleep.
+A: Ethnic rhinoplasty is usually performed with either general anesthesia or a twilight sleep.

 A: There are two types of ethnic rhinoplasty techniques: opened vs. closed